 In 2015, Joseph embarked on a site-specific 385-foot exterior stripe mural installation in New Orleans, Louisiana, conceived as a single monumental work that exhibits his intrinsic use of color and propensity for scale.

-In 2017, Joseph began collaborating with interior designers and the renowned Farrow & Ball in Los Angeles, channeling over two decades of painting experience to transform living spaces.
+In 2017, Joseph began collaborating with interior designers and the renowned Farrow & Ball in Los Angeles, channeling over two decades of using colors and scale experience to transform living spaces.
 Today, Joseph thrives on partnerships across hospitality, fashion, and design, blending his artistic vision into various projects that create meaningful experiences in both commercial and public contexts.

 Based in New York City, Joseph's series continues to build upon and challenge traditional art boundaries, merging the sacred with the contemporary and ultimately inviting viewers to reconsider their relationship with art and spirituality.